 Kidney Cancer

-Kidney cancer is characterized by a tumor that begins in the kidneys.
-The kidneys are bean-shaped organs that help remove excess water and waste from the body through urine.
-Tumors that originate in the kidneys are common, with more than 60,000 people in the United States diagnosed with kidney cancer each year.
+Kidney cancer is characterized by a tumor that begins in the kidneys, the bean-shaped organs that help remove excess water and waste from the body through urine.
+Cancer that originates in the kidneys is common, with more than 60,000 people in the United States diagnosed with it each year.

 Types of Kidney Cancer

 There are several different types, classified by where they originate, of kidney cancer.
-The most common type of kidney cancer is renal cell carcinoma, which begins in the small tubes found within the kidney.
-Renal cell carcinoma accounts for most cases of kidney cancer.
-It usually begins as a single mass within the kidney, and can usually be identified before it spreads to other areas.
+The most common is renal-cell carcinoma, which begins in the small tubes found in the kidney.
+Typically beginning as a single mass, it can usually be identified before it spreads to other areas.

 • Wilms tumors